ashiven/discord-gpt/README.md

    Bot: Your favorite color is blue.
    ```

--  `!summarize` to get a brief summary of your message or the message that you are responding to
+-  `!summarize` to get a brief summary of your message or the message that you are responding to.

    ```
    User: !summarize *Long and complicated text*